16lbs of fat loss & 2.5 months later on the potato diet

 The potato diet, unfortunately, is not a one-size-fits-all diet.
 Some people who try it do not get any weight loss and feel bad with the diet, or get some weight loss but feel pretty bad on it.
 My internet friend

 tried the potato diet, but it didn’t work.
-His keto diet seems to work very well for him, and keto, although it works for me, causes lean mass loss and makes me feel low energy.I wrote an article about the general mechanisms of why the potato diet could work, but I think there are additional reasons why it matches well for me.
+His keto diet seems to work very well for him, and keto, although it works for me, causes lean mass loss and makes me feel low energy.I wrote an article about the general mechanisms that could explain why the potato diet works, but I think there are additional reasons why it suits me well.

 Genetics

-Part of my research for this company is genetics research, blood work testing, and other things.
-I did a whole genome sequencing with Nucleus and got much of my family sequenced with MyHeritage, the cheapest SNP test I could find.
-I used multiple services to interpret this data, and many interesting things about my genetics led me to believe that this high-starch diet matches my genetics best.
+Part of my research for this company involves genetics research, blood work testing, and other related activities.
+I performed whole-genome sequencing with Nucleus (META10 to get 10% off!) and had much of my family sequenced with MyHeritage, the most affordable SNP test I could find.
+I utilized multiple services to interpret this data, and several interesting findings about my genetics led me to believe that a high-starch diet aligns best with my genetic makeup.

 Unlike other services, it’s too bad they don’t let you download your raw data from Genefood.

 In the food world, there are a lot of camps, carnivore, vegan, paleo, ‘animal based’, keto, calorie counting, etc. People, unfortunately, get very dogmatic about food very quickly.
-I think they do because most people don’t think about food this deeply, and the people who do probably have significant issues that need to be solved.
+I think they do, because most people don’t think about food this deeply, and those who do probably have significant issues that need to be addressed.

 Once they find a method that works well, they treat it as a silver bullet and recommend it to everyone else, unable to imagine that their method might not work for many.
-Most people are bad at creating a theory of mind outside their own experience, and the amount of mental work needed to have a more complicated view of things is too much for most.
+Most people struggle to create a theory of mind beyond their own experiences, and the mental effort required to adopt a more complex perspective is often too great for them.
 Also, you can’t communicate complex messages online, so complicated people probably don’t have large followings.

 I believe there are no silver bullets or single universal techniques, which is a major thing missing in this space.
 As Alex Hormozi says, it’s probably a lot of golden BBs.

 That large disclaimer aside, I think the Prometabolic/Peater camp probably has many points that match well with me here.
 They are fairly unique in their advocacy of sugar and carbs, while many other camps avoid carbs because they do not work well in many cases.
-Peaters say that a lot of carbs can restore your insulin sensitivity.
+Peaters suggest that consuming a lot of carbs can help restore your insulin sensitivity.
 They also talk about body temperature, which matches my experience, and I think they are probably onto something with large amounts of the world probably being subclinically hypothyroid at this point.
-I believe this unique perspective might match a bunch of my symptomatology, but I need to research more.
+I believe this unique perspective might align with some of my symptomatology, but I need to research more.

 They also say many things that can be kind of goofy and even mystical at times, so it will take a while to separate what’s what.
 They also treat Ray Peat like a saint/celebrity figure, which isn’t a good sign for being rational.
 From what I've read, I‘m sure he was very kind and intelligent.